-Accounts for a Limited Company have to be filed at Companies House 9 months after the end of the financial year – unless it’s the first year when the filing deadline is 21 months after the date of incorporation.
+If you are operating a limited company then you probably know that your accounts have to be filed at Companies House nine months after the end of your accounting year end – unless it’s the first year when the filing deadline is 21 months after the date of incorporation.

-Often this is sufficient time to get things in order, do the necessary bookkeeping and file the accounts at Companies House.
+This usually gives sufficient time to get things in order, do the necessary bookkeeping and file the accounts with the authorities.

-However sometimes people find themselves up against the deadline with a fine for late filing from Companies House coming their way.
+However sometimes people find themselves up against the deadline for whatever reason which means that the prospect of a late filing fine is very real.

 Companies House Fines

-The fines imposed by Companies House for late filing are quite ruthless and well worth avoiding.
-They are:
+It’s worth remembering that the fines imposed by Companies House for late filing are quite ruthless and well worth avoiding.

 |Filing delayed by||Fine|